Solution Definition in Chemistry

 A solution is a homogeneous chemical mixture.

-A solution is a homogeneous chemical mixture.
+A solution is a type of homogeneous chemical mixture.
 (Alex Kondratiev)

 Examples of Solutions